foundry-vtt-community/wiki.js/development/api/CompendiumCollection.md

 This first script coverts the LDB setup in the `packs` directory to YAML files in `src/packs`; you can change the `const yaml = true` to false if you prefer JSON.
 The `expandAdventures` will create the items from the adventure as their own files, instead of populating them inside the adventure yaml/json file.
 The `folders` define if you want to create a similar folders structure presented in the compendium.

 As you will see, there is "special handler" for the file names.
-It checks which type of document is passed, using some properties of these documents to find it.
+Most document types will be prefixed by their document type, but Actors and Items will be prefixed by their document subtype (e.g. "npc" or "spell").

 ```js
 import { extractPack } from "@foundryvtt/foundryvtt-cli";